 About Emiel DenHartog

-Senior Scientist in the Human Performance group at the Human Factors Research Institute of TNO in The Netherlands and in the CBRN Protection Department at TNO Defence, Safety and Security (The Netherlands).
+If anything, I should probably describe my area of interest as Clothing Biophysics.
+To get here I’ve had opportunities to study a wide range of relevant research fields.
 From 1997 to 2013 I’ve been working in various formal and informal roles as Senior Scientist, project manager and coordinator of the R&D efforts in Personal Protective Clothing and Equipment at TNO Defense, Security and Safety (The Netherlands), an independent not-for-profit contract research organization in The Netherlands.
 In this fashion, I had to combine the Human Factors expertise (ergonomics, physiology, psychology) with the available technical expertise on ballistic and chemical/biological protection, textiles, sensor technology, and others technology areas to apply research to solve questions and problems for customers.
 Main customers were the Netherlands and foreign armed forces, firefighters, law enforcement and sports.
 From August 2005 to August 2006 I have worked as an exchange scientist in the Individual Protection Directorate of Natick Soldier Center, a US Army lab that performs R&D on personal protective clothing and equipment for the soldier.
+At TNO I have worked as both Senior Scientist in the Human Performance group at the Human Factors Research Institute and in the CBRN Protection Department, both at TNO Defence, Safety and Security (The Netherlands).

 - Evaluate and quantify added value of new technologies and materials for optimizing skin health and human performance.

 - Evaluate and quantify added value of new technologies and materials for workers who need to perform in hazardous or challenging conditions such as, but not limited to fire fighters, military, law enforcement, athletes and outdoor expeditions.
 To achieve that multi-disciplinary research needs to be my way of life.

 - Projects of interest range from basic heat and mass transfer modeling, physiological measurements, skin health and human monitoring, textile comfort and performance tests and quantitative analysis of psychological and behavioral aspects of clothing, athletic wear and protective equipment.

 - Ph.D.
 Biomedical Physics, Erasmus University Rotterdam, The Netherlands, 1997